-This is a comprehensive list of Software Manual Testing Interview Questions and Answers.
+This is a comprehensive list of Manual Software Testing Interview Questions and Answers.

 This includes interview questions and tips to prepare for Software testing interview – question on manual testing, web testing questions, ISTQB and CSTE certification questions, and some mock test to test your testing skills.